OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:47

-Whoever belongs to God hears what God says.
-The reason you do not hear is that you do not belong to God.”
+Whoever is of God hears the words of God.
+The reason you do not hear is that you are not of God.”

 ---